owkin/FLamby/flamby/datasets/fed_camelyon16/README.md

 | Inputs shape       | Tensor of shape (10000, 2048) (after feature extraction).
 | Total nb of points | 399 slides.
 | Task               | Weakly Supervised (Binary) Classification.

+### License and terms of use
+This dataset is licensed under a Creative Commons 1.0 Universal (**CC0 1.0**) license by its authors.
+*Anyone using this dataset should abide by its licence and* *give proper attribution to the original authors.*

+### Ethical approval
+As indicated by the [dataset authors](https://academic.oup.com/gigascience/article/7/6/giy065/5026175#117856619),
+> The collection of the data was approved by the local ethics committee
+> (Commissie Mensgebonden Onderzoek regio Arnhem - Nijmegen) under 2016-2761,
+> and the need for informed consent was waived.

 ## Download instructions